 Alternative names: BCC, rodent ulcer and non-melanoma skin cancer.

-- Superficial basal cell carcinomas appear as a scaly plaque and might resemble psoriasis or eczema.
+- Superficial basal cell carcinomas appear as a red, scaly plaque and might resemble psoriasis or eczema

-- Nodular basal cell carcinomas appear as a slightly shiny or translucent nodule which may ulcerate centrally and have blood vessels visible on their surface.
+- Nodular basal cell carcinomas appear as a slightly shiny, pink or pearly-white translucent nodule which may ulcerate centrally and have blood vessels visible on their surface.

 - Infiltrative (or morphoeic) basal cell carcinomas are less well-defined plaques and can be difficult to identify.

 HOW CAN BASAL CELL CARCINOMA BE PREVENTED?